RLittlesII/rodneylittlesii/drafts/posts/null-is-the-absence-of-a-thing.md

     - Nullability
 ---

-## Null, the mistake we still have not learned
+## Null, the mistake we are learning

 [Null Reference](https://en.wikipedia.org/wiki/Null_pointer) is what Tony Hoare called his billion dollar mistake.
 I always say that learning from your mistakes makes you smart, learning from others makes you wise.
 So this post is going to try and impart some wisdom from what I have learned turning on the C# 8 Nullable Reference Type feature in large codebases.